.st0{fill:#FFFFFF;}

 Google Map Pack - How to Do Local SEO | Randy Lyman, Local SEO Specialist

-Searching for pizza near me The search engine results page SERP attempts to satisfy my local hunger with a map pack aka local pack ads above it and organic search results below
+Searching for pizza near me The search engine results page attempts to satisfy my local hunger with a Local Pack some ads above it and organic search results below

 • Proximity (Distance)